Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Gapped Hamiltonians and topological order

 \end{svgraybox}

-Now, we would like to discussion the concept of gapped quantum phase.
+Now we discuss the concept of gapped quantum phase.
 Recall that as discussed in Sec.~\ref{Qphase_LU}, two gapped systems connected by an LU transformation can deform into each other smoothly without closing the energy gap, and thus belong to the same phase.
 We summarize this observation in a more formal manner as below. \begin{svgraybox}

 \end{svgraybox}

 It is highly desired to identify topological orders as gapped quantum phases, since both concepts do not involve symmetry.
 In the following, we will show that gapped quantum phases, sometimes, are not well behaved in the thermodynamic limit.
 As a result, it is not proper to associate topological orders with all gapped quantum phases.
 To fix this problem, we will introduce the concept of gapped quantum liquid phase.